Charity fraud

-Charity fraud is the act of using deception to get money from people who believe they are making donations to a charity.
-Often a person or a group of people will make material representations that they are a charity or part of a charity and ask prospective donors for contributions to the non-existent charity.
-Charity fraud not only includes fictitious charities but also deceitful business acts.
-Deceitful business acts include businesses accepting donations and not using the money for its intended purposes, or soliciting funds under the pretense of need.
+Charity fraud, also known as a donation scam, is the act of using deception to obtain money from people who believe they are donating to a charity.
+Often, individuals or groups will present false information claiming to be a charity or associated with one, and then ask potential donors for contributions to this non-existent charity.
+Charity fraud encompasses not only fictitious charities but also deceptive business practices.
+These deceitful acts by businesses may involve accepting donations without using the funds for their intended purposes or soliciting funds under false pretenses of need.